+49 (0) 421 9600-10

 Airbus, OHB SE, Materialise and Rheinmetall Defence Electronics are just some of the major industry players that are based in Bremen.
 Their products are needed all over the world and they have become big with the industry.
 These big players in turn attract many small companies that set up as suppliers or start up with new ideas in the shadow of the big ones.

 Up to 4,500 people are employed in the various Airbus Group divisions at the Bremen Airbus site.
 The city is also home to the Airbus high-lift centre, the interdisciplinary platform for all Airbus high-lift systems.
 It all happens here – from flight physics and development to manufacturing and assembly.
-The Airbus plant at Bremen airport is where the electrics, hydraulics and moving parts are fitted to the landing flaps of all Airbus models and to the wings of the A330 and A350 long-range airliners.
-The aircraft manufacturer’s current research projects include 3D printing of metal parts and testing of ‘cobots’, humanoid robots that are able to work alongside humans.
+At the plant near Bremen Airport, engineers manufacture the landing flaps for nearly all Airbus models.
+The site is also a hub for research into climate-neutral aviation.
+This includes the ZeroE Development Center, dedicated to future hydrogen-powered aircraft, and a new test facility currently under construction for hydrogen fire safety.

-The Franco-German joint venture ArianeGroup is involved in building the upper stage of the Ariane 5 rocket.
-Its successor, the Ariane 6, will also be made in Bremen.
+The Franco-German joint venture ArianeGroup is involved in building the upper stage of the Ariane 6 rocket – every single upper stage comes from Bremen.

 With these greats, Bremen can present itself confidently to the public: as the organiser of international trade fairs such as Space Tech Expo Europe, the Hanseatic city welcomes guests from all over the world every November.
 And the state itself is also internationally active, at trade fairs such as the ILA or Space Tech Expo USA Bremen shows itself to the world public.

-2. A think tank for lightweight materials and climate neutral flight – the ECOMAT development centre
+2. A think tank for climate neutral flight – the ECOMAT development centre

 The ECOMAT development centre is Bremen’s beacon project in the aerospace sector.
 ECOMAT, the Centre for Eco-efficient Materials & Technologies, opened its doors in early 2019 at Bremen Airport-City.
-Lightweight engineering, material development, climate neutral flying, manufacturing and testing will all be consolidated here.
+Eco-friendly aviation, lightweight construction and materials development, 3D printing, and digitalized development processes all go hand in hand here.

 The idea is for all partners to use each other’s laboratories and test rigs, to discuss findings with each other and to create new knowledge together – all under one roof.
 The German Aerospace Centre DLR, Fraunhofer IFAM and the Faserinstitut Bremen e.V.
 (FIBRE) are some of the partners in the 22,000 square metre building.
-But companies from industry such as Airbus or TESTIA GmbH are also on site.
+Industrial players like Airbus and TESTIA GmbH are also on site, and partners from regions such as Saarland and the Netherlands take advantage of the interdisciplinary expertise concentrated here.

 3. The earlier the better – combating the skills shortage by investing in talented young prospects